reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-II.md

 Although technically, this is only a tiny tini bit of the whole compilation process after we hit the "Compile" button, it's still a lot to digest.

 The purpose behind it is pretty simple, let's break it down in a reverse order:
-- Eventually We want to have a class that contains functions, logics, properties that can be executed at runtime.
+- Eventually we want to have a class that contains functions, logics, properties that can be executed at runtime.
 And this class should have a optimized structure, that ditched out unnecessary graph representations (Since that's for human readability)
 - Which means, some sort of conversion should happen that takes in the graphs and functions, and transform them into the desired form (Bytecode)
 - Which means, we need to prepare the data for the compilation process
-- Since the process eventually just populates data and write to `UBlueprintGeneratedClass`, so the `UBlueprintGeneratedClass` looks just like a container, we can just dump data to the container, rather than always create a new one.
+- Since the process eventually just populates data and write to `UBlueprintGeneratedClass`, so the `UBlueprintGeneratedClass` looks a bit like a container, we can just dump data to the container, rather than always create a new one.
 But to ensure that old stuff doesn't mess with our new data, we better clean and sanitize it before we do anything (Hence the Clean and Sanitize Class)

 Now we can understand why the process looks like this.
-Last but not least, since our modifications may have changed the class layout, existing instances in the world should be aware of that change, hence we Re-instance them.
-(The last bit)
+Last but not least, since our modifications may have changed the class layout, existing instances in the world should be aware of that change, so we Re-instance them.

 >Note that this process above is compilation process of 1 blueprint, instead of the thorough compilation process.
-The whole picture is much more complex, as it involves blueprints, dependencies, and other factors.
-We will start from the very beginning, all the way until we reach the bottom.
+The whole picture is much more complex that involves nearly 15 steps.
+We will start from the very beginning, all the way until we reach the bottom in this series.
 {: .prompt-info}

 ## Compile Button - The Trigger
-First of all, the button "Compile" is added because the calling of `FBlueprintEditorToolbar::AddCompileToolbar()` upon initialization of a `BlueprintEditorMode`.
+First of all, the button "Compile" is added due to calling of `FBlueprintEditorToolbar::AddCompileToolbar()` upon initialization of a `BlueprintEditorMode`.
 In this case, the `BlueprintEditorMode` is a `FBlueprintEditorApplicationMode`, which is used by the `BlueprintEditor`.

 ![Editor Modes](bytecode_othereditormodes.png){: width="400"}
-__Various Editor Modes__
+_Various Editor Modes_

 From the codebase we can also see various of custom `EditorModes` that overrides or extends the default behavior, especially what kind of tool is available.
 This `AddCompileToolbar()` is just a pre-defined template to be reuseable across different `EditorModes`.